Ukane/Portfolio/README.md

 Hello everyone!
 My name is Vladimir.
 I'm the data analyst and this is my pack of works!

-My hard skills:
+My hard skills: Python, Sklearn, Matplotlib, Scipy, Seaborn, Statistics
--Python
--Sklearn
--Matplotlib
--Scipy
--Seaborn
--Statistics